Kunal2341/fakerealdocument/README.md

-# Vales
+# Values
-MAINIMAGEFILEPNG = path for detecting image png MAINPDFFILE = path for detecting image pdf COMPAREIMAGEFILEPNG = path for real image result1Final = barcode from the tesseract text detected result2Final = barcode from the tesseract text detected part 2 barcodeDetected = barcode value from decoding barcode
+- MAINIMAGEFILEPNG = path for detecting image png
+- MAINPDFFILE = path for detecting image pdf
+- COMPAREIMAGEFILEPNG = path for real image
+- result1Final = barcode from the tesseract text detected
+- result2Final = barcode from the tesseract text detected part 2
+- barcodeDetected = barcode value from decoding barcode

-DATEWORKING = final True/False of date
+- DATEWORKING = final True/False of date
-WHYDATEISWORKING = reason why date is true or false
+- WHYDATEISWORKING = reason why date is true or false

-The following follow the same basic idea
+- The following follow the same basic idea
-It takes the title part of both images and subtracts each array (if they were the same picture then the subtracted array will be 0).
+	- It takes the title part of both images and subtracts each array (if they were the same picture then the subtracted array will be 0).
 Each one of these percents is a different threshold.
 Max is 255 and min is 0.
+	- **50**
+		- PERCENT_BLUE_DIFFERENCE_TITLE,
+		- PERCENT_GREEN_DIFFERENCE_TITLE,
-    PERCENT_BLUE_DIFFERENCE_TITLE, PERCENT_GREEN_DIFFERENCE_TITLE, PERCENT_RED_DIFFERENCE_TITLE, **50**
+	    - PERCENT_RED_DIFFERENCE_TITLE,
+	- **80**
+		- PERCENT_BLUE_DIFFERENCE_TITLE11,
+		- PERCENT_GREEN_DIFFERENCE_TITLE11,
-    PERCENT_BLUE_DIFFERENCE_TITLE11, PERCENT_GREEN_DIFFERENCE_TITLE11, PERCENT_RED_DIFFERENCE_TITLE11, **80**
+		- PERCENT_RED_DIFFERENCE_TITLE11,
+	- **30**
+	- PERCENT_BLUE_DIFFERENCE_TITLE22,
+	- ERCENT_GREEN_DIFFERENCE_TITLE22,
-    PERCENT_BLUE_DIFFERENCE_TITLE22, PERCENT_GREEN_DIFFERENCE_TITLE22, PERCENT_RED_DIFFERENCE_TITLE22, **30**
+	- PERCENT_RED_DIFFERENCE_TITLE22,

-TITLEIMAGECOMPARE = final compare with a threshold of 15 percent (only for the orginal 50) similar = uses SequenceMatcher to compare similarty between the texts diffsimiliar = personal way to check if the texts are similar diffdifferent = personal way to check if the texts are similar
+- TITLEIMAGECOMPARE = final compare with a threshold of 15 percent (only for the orginal 50)
+- similar = uses SequenceMatcher to compare similarty between the texts
+- diffsimiliar = personal way to check if the texts are similar
+- diffdifferent = personal way to check if the texts are similar

-The following follow the same basic idea
+- The following follow the same basic idea
-This is the watermark comparision.
+- This is the watermark comparision.
 It compares both of the images watermarks.
-    coorect, worng, error, **Basic Watermark compare**
+    - coorect, worng, error, **Basic Watermark compare**
-    aveCorrect, aveWRONG, aveERROR, **Using average pixels Watermark compare** correctPT2,wrongPT2, errorPT2 **Basic Watermark compare part 2 method** WATERMARKOUTPUTFINAL = Final output of the watermark
+    - aveCorrect, aveWRONG, aveERROR, **Using average pixels Watermark compare**
+    - correctPT2,wrongPT2, errorPT2 **Basic Watermark compare part 2 method**
+- WATERMARKOUTPUTFINAL = Final output of the watermark

-score = SSIM score
+- score = SSIM score
-perdiff = Percent difference between them
+- perdiff = Percent difference between them
+- NumberKeyPointsIMG1 = keypoints count unknown image
+- NumberKeyPointsIMG2 = keypoints count known image
+- TotalMatches = total matches between the images
+- MatchesRatioTest 0.6 = ratio test with 0.6 number of matches
+- MatchesRatioTest 0.65 = ratio test with 0.65 number of matches
+- MatchesRatioTest 0.7 = ratio test with 0.7 number of matches
+- MatchesDistanceTest 80 = distance test with 80 number of matches
+- MatchesDistanceTest 85 = distance test with 85 number of matches
+- MatchesDistanceTest 90 = distance test with 90 number of matches

 # Detecting if a document real or fake